jesse-st-amand/H-GPDM-and-MM-GPy-Ext/README.txt

-# GPy Extension for Gaussian Process Dynamical Models
+# Hierarchical Gaussian Process Dynamical Model and Mixture Model GPy Extension

 An extension to the GPy library for Gaussian Process Dynamical Models (GPDMs) and hierarchical GPLVMs with a focus on human movement modeling.